AriyanShihab/cemanticTag/README.md

 # cemanticTag

-### it's practice repo where I'm trying learn about something about cemantic tag in HTML5, and this is not for any kind of assignment, course or showoff
+it's practice repo where I'm trying learn something about cemantic tag in HTML5, and this is not for any kind of assignment, course or showoff

-### Happy Learning
+## Happy Learning